m0tive/pddds.com/_posts/2017-01-05-Building-things-quickly.md

 ---
 title: "Building Things, Quickly"
+summary: A quick and dirty live editing setup in whatever editors at hand
 ---

 _This is part 2 of my -- sometimes rambling -- review of building the latest